-Spee ech and Language therapy profession ıals 4.1 Within your service, can you access Parkinson's related continuing professional development (at least yearly)?
-YesNo Training includes in-service within the Trust/similar body/Board/Local Health Board or external courses, RCSLT CENs 4.2 Are there documented induction and support strategies for new SLT therapists working with individuals with Parkinson's?
+4.1a If yes, have you accessed Parkinson's-related continuing professional development in the last 18 months? • Yes No 4.2 Are there documented induction and support strategies for new SLT therapists working with individuals with Parkinson's?
 Yes, specifically in relation to patients with Parkinson's Yes, as part of more general competencies No